 - You'll take part in activities that will improve your heart function and lower your heart rate.

 - Using what you learn will lower your chance of complications or dying from heart disease.

 Most cardiac rehab programs consist of three parts:

 Changes You’ll Need to Make

 Stop smoking.
-If you smoke, the single most important thing you can do -- not just for your heart but for your entire system -- is stop.
+If you smoke, the single most important thing you can do -- not just for your heart but for your entire body -- is stop.
 It's also one of the hardest changes to make.
 But your doctor can help.

-Ask him about:
+Ask your doctor about:

 - A plan for giving up smoking